jlengstorf/jason.energy/site/posts/75-wasted-time/wasted-time.md

 Every once in a while we do something new and the whole board seems to open up.
 That was me and booking my first tour as a musician.
 That was Marisa and [leaving a comfortable corporate job to go freelance](http://thenuschool.com/how-to-get-over-fear/).

 Most of the time, though, we clear a few squares and at get a little more clarity about what we want to try next.
 We try out a new skill or hobby.
 We take on a new responsibility.
-We try food we've never tasted before.[^food-reference] And with each of those squares cleared, we learn more about what will make us [happy going forward](https://lengstorf.com/finding-happiness).
+We try food we've never tasted before.
+And with each of those squares cleared, we learn more about what will make us [happy going forward](https://lengstorf.com/finding-happiness).

-[^food-reference]:
-    You didn't think I'd make it through a whole post without talking about food, did you?

 ### ...but mistakes don't end the game.